CAN CLOTHES REALLY BE RECYCLED?

 Can Clothes Really Be Recycled?

-Just three months old, the facility is run by a company called Novetex - the commercial arm of the business.
+Back then it was three months old.
+The facility is run by a company called Novetex - the commercial arm of the business.
 It is largely researched and supported by the Hong Kong Research Institute of Textiles and Apparel (HKRITA) which is a government funded, not-for-profit company based at PolyU: The Hong Kong Polytechnic University.

-HKRITA has been developing world class recycling capabilities from post-consumer garments in a effort to divert the enormous amount of textiles that head to landfill.
+HKRITA has been developing world class recycling capabilities from post-consumer garments in an effort to divert the enormous amount of textiles that head to landfill.
 In Australia alone, we send 6000kg of textile waste to landfill every ten minutes.
-Working closely with companies like I:CO (they facilitate customer garment collection from places like H&M), the HKRITA Novetex facility is taking these garments and giving them a new life.
+(War on Waste + Textile Beat) Working closely with companies like I:CO (they facilitate customer garment collection from places like H&M), the HKRITA Novetex facility is taking these garments and giving them a new life.

 Possible applications for recycled yarns.